While I always enjoy staying in a great hotel, my family also likes to mix things up and stay in vacation rentals, as well.

 1. Only Book With Owners Who Use Instant Confirmation

 When searching, click the box that says Instant Confirmation at the top of the Results page.
-By choosing these properties, you will be paying through Vrbo, which protects your credit card information and makes you eligible for the Book with Confidence Guarantee from VRBO.

 This guarantee provides you with payment protection, re-booking assistance if the owner cancels your booking at the last minute and 24-hour customer service if you have any questions or problems.